jalenng/unicorn-hat-hd-clock/README.md

         | `updateInterval`  | `86400`           | Time in seconds between API calls to get sunset/sunrise data
 3. Save your changes to the file
 ### IV.
 Run the script
-- Run the script to make sure everything is working as intended.
+- Run the script to make sure everything is working as intended
-    - e.g. `python3 main.py`
+    - `python3 main.py`
 ### V. Schedule the script to run on startup
+We will use systemd to run this script on startup as a background process

-1. Open the file `/etc/rc.local` with a text editor
+1. Create a file called `clock.service` with a text editor in `/etc/systemd/system`
+    - e.g. `sudo touch /etc/systemd/system/clock.service`
+2. Open the file you just created
-    - e.g. `sudo nano /etc/rc.local`
+    - e.g. `sudo nano /etc/systemd/system/clock.service`
+3. Create the service file.
+Use this as an example:
+    ```
+    [Unit]
+    Description=Unicorn HAT HD Clock
+    Before=multi-user.target

+    [Service]
-2. Before the line that says `exit 0`, add the line `python3 <path to main.py> &`
+    ExecStart=python3 <path to main.py>
-    - e.g. `python3 /home/pi/unicorn-hat-hd-clock/main.py &`
-    - Be sure to include the `&` at the end
+    Type=simple
+    Restart=always

+    [Install]
+    WantedBy=multi-user.target
+    ```
-3. Save your changes to the file
+3. Enable the service
+    - `sudo systemctl enable /etc/systemd/system/clock.service`